Hultan/chessImager/readme.md

 ## Todo

-* Highlighted square x:s : https://elzr.com/blag/img/2018/chess-pieces/chess-moves.png
+* Tests
+* New example for other.json (using NewContextFromPath())
 * Fix BoardImage (not implemented yet)
-* Fix Move (foundations implemented)
+* Fix Move arrows
 * rendererRankAndFile should use getSquareBox for RankAndFileInSquare
 * in the readme.md file we are using WP and wp.
 Check if we handle capitalization of the piece tags.
 * embed default.json
 * Should settings not be a global var?
 * Select corner for RankAndFileInSquare => RankAndFileTopLeft, RankAndFileTopRight, etc
+* rendererMove should use the rendererHighlight to highlight